Safe Installation And Removal Insurance

 A safe is typically built to be heavy-duty, offering protection against being tampered with or broken into.
 This makes them extremely heavy, and liable to cause damage if dropped or mishandled.
 If a safe was to accidentally fall and damage a client’s wall, floor, or personal belongings as a result of your negligence, you could be held liable.
 You will also need to be able to safely secure it to their property without your power tools causing any major damage as you bolt it to the wall or floor.
 Due to these risks, it’s vital to have the right insurance policy in place to financially protect you against any claims made against you or your business, ensuring you’re not left with debts you can’t afford to pay, no matter what happens.

-How our safe installation insurance works
+How our safe installation and removal insurance works

 Safe installation insurance: Frequently asked questions

 There is no set price for safe installation insurance.
 The final cost will depend on the scale of the jobs you do, whether you hire any employees, and the additional cover you may require for your role.

 Not at all.
 If you’re working as a tradesman who installs and/or removes safes, you don’t need to hold insurance.
 But it is recommended in the event of any accidents, while some clients may even refuse to hire you if you don’t have any cover in place.
 As such, it’s good practice to have a valid policy.
 However, if you employ anyone, you will need to legally hold employer’s liability insurance.